tobiasmaatita/project/PROCESS.md

 ## Day 15 (Fri)
 Adding text to the webpage.
 The site and visualisations are finished now. **To do:** Get the visualisations in different files.
 Keep in mind that some functions are shared by all visualisations, such as for instance the gridLine() function.
 If this function goes well when in a separate file, maybe one of the the lineScales() and scalesLines() functions could be removed.
 Also, comments in the datamaps.

+## Day 16 (Mon)
+Visualisations are now in different files.
+Datamaps are commented.
+The site is pretty much finalised; now working on the repository and other requirements such as the final report and a new README.md.